softwarewolves/softwarewolves-doc/Getting started.md

 ## 3. Manually play the game
 A good way to make sure you understand how the game works is to walk through the manual test procedure - see [Acceptance procedure.md](Acceptance procedure.md)

+Example clients for manual tests are Pidgin or Adium for Mac.

 ## 4. Technology

 Choose the technology stack you want to use in this coding contest.